traefik/traefik/docs/basics.md

 For example:

-- `NetworkErrorRatio() > 0.5`: watch error ratio over 10 second sliding window for a frontend
+- `NetworkErrorRatio() > 0.5`: watch error ratio over 10 second sliding window for a frontend.
-- `LatencyAtQuantileMS(50.0) > 50`:  watch latency at quantile in milliseconds
+- `LatencyAtQuantileMS(50.0) > 50`:  watch latency at quantile in milliseconds.
-- `ResponseCodeRatio(500, 600, 0, 600) > 0.5`: ratio of response codes in ranges 500-600 and 0-600 (effectively 0-600)
+- `ResponseCodeRatio(500, 600, 0, 600) > 0.5`: ratio of response codes in ranges [500-600) and [0-600).

 To proactively prevent backends from being overwhelmed with high load, a maximum connection limit can also be applied to each backend.

 Maximum connections can be configured by specifying an integer value for `maxconn.amount` and `maxconn.extractorfunc` which is a strategy used to determine how to categorize requests in order to evaluate the maximum connections.

 For example:
 ```toml